-Luckily, the owner of a bandwidth asset---which, in the example is the market contract---can split it in the time or bandwidth dimension, restricted by the rules of the asset contract.
-The split is performed if it conforms to the restrictions on the time granularity and minimum bandwidth, resulting in two ``smaller'' assets.
+Luckily, the owner of a bandwidth asset---which, in the example is the market contract---can split it in the time or bandwidth dimension if the split conforms to the restrictions on the time granularity and minimum bandwidth, resulting in two ``smaller'' assets.
 When splitting an asset, the attributes Start/Expiration Time and Bandwidth are adjusted according to the split, whereas the other attributes remain unchanged.
-For example, an asset that represents a reservation for the time period 9:00--10:00 with a granularity of 10 minutes could be split into assets that represent reservations for the periods 9:00--9:10 and 9:10--10:00, but not 9:00--9:25 and 9:25--10:00.
-Similarly, an asset representing \SI{100}{Mbps} of bandwidth with a minimum bandwidth of \SI{5}{Mbps} could be split into assets that represent \SI{93}{Mbps} and \SI{7}{Mbps} respectively, but not \SI{97}{Mbps} and \SI{3}{Mbps}.
 To split an asset into multiple chunks or in both dimensions, the process is repeated.

 Thus, in our example (\cref{fig:controlplane}), the end host can buy a fraction of the asset by sending the required payment to the market contract and specifying the desired time interval and bandwidth (\ding{185}).
-The payment is forwarded to the seller (in this case the AS) and the asset that was split off is transferred to the end host.
-At this point, the end host has become the owner of the asset, which allows them to transfer or resell the asset, to split it again, or to fuse it with other compatible assets.
+The payment is forwarded to the seller (in this case the AS) and the asset that was split off is transferred to the end host, who now becomes its owner.
+This allows them to transfer or resell the asset, to split it again, or to fuse it with other compatible assets.